shakfu/py-js/README.md

 ### pyjs.mxo

-If you included `pyjs.mxo` as an external in your standalone, then you it may be a litte more involved:
+If you included `pyjs.mxo` as an external in your standalone, then it may be a litte more involved:

-You can test first if it works without issues by building the following patcher, included in `py-js/patchers`, as a max standalone:
+You can first test if it works without issues by building 'a max standalone' from the `py_test_standalone_only_pyjs.maxpat` patcher whici is included in `py-js/patchers`.

-- `py_test_standalone_only_pyjs.maxpat`

 Open the resulting standalone and test that the `pyjs` object works as expected.
 If it doesn't then try the following workaround: